hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 -	[subscribe your application](/documentation/set-up-developers.html#api-subscription-model) to it (in addition to any other subscriptions you may already have for other versions)
 -	modify your application’s ‘Accept’ request header value when making a call to the API to reflect the version you wish to use (see the specific [API documentation](/documentation/set-up-developers.html#related-api-documentation) for more details on request header values)

-If a version of an API is not visible on the documentation page then you may need to request your application to be whitelisted by [SDST](mailto:SDSTeam@hmrc.gsi.gov.uk).
+If a version of an API is not visible on the documentation page then you may need to request your application to be placed in the allow list by [SDST](mailto:SDSTeam@hmrc.gsi.gov.uk).

 ## API rate limiting